 The Levos Supportive Care team includes palliative care providers (doctors and nurse practitioners), patient care guides (nursing), social workers and chaplains.
 This allows for the physical, emotional and spiritual needs of the patient and family to be addressed.

-Levos Palliative Solutions strives for and promotes shared decision making among the patient, family and the treating providers.
+Levos Supportive Care strives for and promotes shared decision making among the patient, family, and the treating providers.
 These discussions present both the benefits and burdens of the treatment choices available to the patient.
-The role of Levos staff and clinicians in this process is to listen to and clarify the wishes of the patient regarding future tests, treatments and care plans.
+The role of Levos staff and clinicians in this process is to listen and clarify the wishes of the patient regarding future tests, treatments and care plans.

 Changes in health care settings, such as going from the hospital to home, can be a confusing time for the patient and family.
 Discharge instructions may be confusing or may conflict with the information you received from other providers.
-The Levos Patient Care Guide can assist with resolving confusion over which medications to take and can communicate with and update your primary care and specialist providers who may be unaware of a hospitalization.
-These steps can help to make your transition home more successful and reduce the chances of re-hospitalization.
+The Levos patient care guide can assist with resolving confusion over which medications to take and can communicate with and update your primary care and specialist providers who may be unaware of a hospitalization.
+These steps can help to make your transition home more successful and reduce the chances of additional hospitalizations.

-Levos patients will have more complex health care needs and require more intensive support from a wide variety of providers and caregivers.
-The Patient Care Guide will help patients “navigate” the healthcare system.
-This means that the Patient Care Guide will help you access appropriate and timely care, find doctors and review treatment options.
-In short, the Patient Care Guide serves as the coach and quarterback of the health care team.
+The patient care guide will help patients navigate the healthcare system.
+This means that the patient care guide will help you access appropriate and timely care, find doctors and review treatment options.
+In short, the patient care guide serves as the coach of the health care team.

 The main difference between supportive care and hospice care is that supportive care can be offered while the patient is receiving curative treatment for their illness.
 Both hospice and supportive care offer compassionate care to patients with serious and life-limiting illnesses.
 In short, all hospice care is supportive, but not all supportive care is hospice.